Clever repurposed furniture to inspire your next furniture flip!

 2. Ladder Transformed into a Stand with Drawers

-The idea for this ladder makeover was an upcycle that I saw on the show Flea Market Flip (Season 11, Episode 13 if you’re curious).
+The idea for this ladder makeover was an upcycle I saw on the Flea Market Flip (Season 11, Episode 13 if you’re curious).

 3. Thrift Store Table with Refinished Top

 I love it when I find a piece of furniture that needs just a little work.
 That was the case with this beautiful table.
 The top was marked up.
-It looked like cigarette burn marks so I just sanded the top down and left the rest the original ivory finish.
+To fix it I just sanded and stained the top and left the rest with the original ivory finish (looks gray in the photo but the piece was all ivory)!

 4. Luggage Rack Table